RegexSolver/.github/profile/README.md

 We provide a range of open-source API wrappers in different programming languages, making it easier for developers to integrate our services into their applications.

-We also provide the engine as an opensource Rust library.
+We also provide the engine as an open-source Rust library.

 ## Features